 Getting Started Is Easy

 Consumers in need of these services should contact a HUD-approved agency in order to explore options and potentially save their homes.
-To get started with Clearpoint, call 1.877.412.2227 or fill out our quick form to schedule your free housing counseling session now.
+To get started with Clearpoint, call 1.877.412.2227 to schedule your free housing counseling session now.